RazorFlow/framework/docs/src/content/js/getting_started.md

 <h5>Parts of a dashboard</h5>
 <div class="gettingStarted-subContent">
 <p class="no-margin-top">
-In RazorFlow, you build dashboards that are comprised of multiple <a>components</a>.
+In RazorFlow, you build dashboards that are comprised of multiple <a href="/docs/dashboard/js/guide/components/index.php">components</a>.
 </p>
 <div class="row">
 <div class="component-container">